Ember.TargetActionSupport Class

 doing more complex event handling in View objects.

-See also Ember.ViewTargetActionSupport
+See also Ember.ViewTargetActionSupport, which has

 view-aware defaults for target and actionContext.